php-fig/per-coding-style/migration-2.0.md

 A new subsection about Short Closures.

 As with standard closures, 'fn' must not be succeeded by a space.
-The '=>' symbol MUST be preceeded and succeeded by a space.
-(No leading or trailing spaces) The semicolon at the end MUST NOT be preceeded by a leading space.
+The '=>' symbol MUST be preceded and succeeded by a space (No leading or trailing spaces).
+The semicolon at the end MUST NOT be preceded by a leading space.
 The expression portion MAY be split to a subsequent line.
-If so, the => MUST be included on the second line, and MUST be indented once.
+If so, the => MUST be included on the second line and MUST be indented once.

 ## [Section 9 - Enumerations](https://www.php-fig.org/per/coding-style/#9-enumerations)